mcsgeek/add_subvolumes/README.md

 ---

-## Migration Process
+## What Happens

-During execution the utility:

-1. Optimizes Btrfs mount options
-2. Loads the configured migration lists
-3. Validates available disk space
-4. Creates missing Btrfs subvolumes
-5. Migrates existing directory contents
-6. Updates `/etc/fstab`
-7. Verifies all mounts
-8. Removes temporary migration directories
+For each configured path the migration engine automatically determines whether it should:

-After a successful migration, reboot to activate the new subvolume layout.
+- Create a new Btrfs subvolume
+- Convert an existing directory into a Btrfs subvolume while preserving its contents
+- Skip the path because a Btrfs subvolume already exists

+After processing all configured paths, the utility updates `/etc/fstab`, verifies the new mounts, and removes temporary migration directories.

+A reboot is recommended after a successful migration.

 ---